9th8/up-to-date-real-world-haskell/26-building-a-bloom-filter.md

 Since we already built `WordTest` and have not subsequently changed it, if we rerun `ghc` to enable profiling support, it will quite reasonably decide to do nothing.
-We must force it to rebuild, which we accomplish by updating the filesystem\'s idea of when we last edited the source file.
+We must force it to rebuild, which we accomplish by updating the filesystem's idea of when we last edited the source file.

 ``` screen